Cummins Allison | A Popular Conversion

 2003 – 2017 Cummins Allison Adapter Kit

-There are many advantages that come with a Cummins Allison swap.
-Our transmission experts are available to answer your questions and help guide you through the process.
-Check out our full line of Cummins Components and Swap Kits.
-We’d love to hear about your next project, chat with us or call 330.753.5300.
+There are many advantages that come with an Allison Cummins swap.
+Our engine to transmission adapter kit experts are available to answer your questions and help guide you through the process.
+Check out our full line of Cummins engine to transmission adapter kits.
+We’d love to hear about your next project.